darshan-06/Sui-Move-cheat-sheet/README.md

 }
 ```

+---

 ## Constants
+*Short Description:* Shows how to define constant values that can be used throughout your Sui Move modules.

 ```move
 const MAX_VALUE: u64 = 1000;
 ```

+---

 ## Errors
+*Short Description:* Provides an example of error handling in Sui Move, including custom error codes and value checking.

 ```move
 type Error = u64;
 const ERROR_CODE: Error = 1;